Trial of David Amoss

 David Amoss was a leader of the Night Riders, a vigilante group of Western Kentucky and Middle Tennessee farmers that was an offshoot of the Planters' Protective Association (PPA).
-The Night Riders were involved in a series of raids that made up the Black Patch Tobacco Wars across Kentucky and Tennessee from 1904–1909, mainly destroying large tobacco companies' warehouses because the farmers believed their prices were unfair.
-In 1910, he was put on trial for his leadership role in the Hopkinsville, Kentucky raid of 1907.
+The Night Riders were involved in a series of raids that made up the Black Patch Tobacco Wars across Kentucky and Tennessee from 1904 to 1909, mainly destroying large tobacco companies' warehouses because the farmers believed their prices were unfair.
+In 1910, he was put on trial for his leadership role in the Hopkinsville, Kentucky, raid of 1907.

 Background

 As early as 1889, David Amoss began to get involved in violent incidents in Western Kentucky, taking part in the "violent enforcement of morality."
 As Dr. Amoss began attending Association meetings in the 1900s, he eventually began holding secretive meetings with PPA members who wanted to act violently on the organization's behalf.
 The Night Riders thrived on secrecy, securing everyone's loyalty by taking blood oaths.

 Dr. Amoss was identified as the leader of the 1907 Hopkinsville raid in 1908.
-During the end of the year in 1908, tobacco prices stabilized across the country, causing an end to the Night Riders' violent raids.
+At the end of the year in 1908, tobacco prices stabilized across the country, causing an end to the Night Riders' violent raids.
 There was a growing dissension among political figures between those militia men who enforced law and order, and those who supported the Night Riders' actions.